litao3rd/doc2pdf/README.md

 ---
 This is a very dirty code about convert Windows doc files to pdf files.
 It's my first time to write python code.
 Fortunately, it works fine.

-It implement by Windows Office COM interfaces, and call COM interfaces by **Python for Windows Extensions**.
+It's implemented by Windows Office COM interfaces, and call COM interfaces by **Python for Windows Extensions**.
 You can get it
     [**HERE**](http://sourceforge.net/projects/pywin32/files%2Fpywin32).

-This program accept a directory path, and convert all the .doc files in that path to .pdf file format.
+This program accepts a directory path, and convert all the .doc files in that path to .pdf file format.
 It works recursively.
 So it will covert all doc files in its sub-directorys.
 ``` bash